sonatype-nexus-community/nexus-repository-apk/docs/APK_USER_DOCUMENTATION.md

 You can create a proxy repository in Nexus Repository Manager that will cache packages from a remote APK repository, like http://dl-cdn.alpinelinux.org/alpine/v3.10/main/.
 Then, you can make `Alpine` use your Nexus Repository Proxy instead of the remote repository by editing `/etc/apk/repositories`.
 More information can be found [here](https://wiki.alpinelinux.org/wiki/Enable_Community_Repository).
-You may need to first install nano/vim/etc first for this to work (i.e. `apk add nano`).
+You may need to first install nano/vim/etc for this to work (i.e. `apk add nano`).

 To proxy a APK repository, you simply create a new 'apk (proxy)' as documented in [Repository Management](https://help.sonatype.com/repomanager3/configuration/repository-management) in